wilsonfreitas/R-fixedincome/README.md

 ![SpotRateCurve 2011-02-23](Rplot08.png "Spot Rate Curve with FlatForward Interpolation")

-A Nelson-Siegel-Svensson model can be fitted to the curve.
+Parametric models like the Nelson-Siegel-Svensson model can be fitted to the curve.

 ```r
 interpolation(curve) <- fit_interpolation(